jpsala/slotprize-frontend/reunion.md

 ------------------

-Iron Source callback endpoints and mechanics IronSource (the ads provider) requires a few endpoints to report stuff, and in time we need to do our things with the info received from them.
+x Iron Source callback endpoints and mechanics x IronSource (the ads provider) requires a few endpoints to report stuff, and in time we  need to do our things with the info received from them.

-Client request and watches an Ad -> IronSource sends success or error data to our backend -> the backend credits (or not) the player, and comunicates to the client.
+x Client request and watches an Ad -> IronSource sends success or error data to our backend -> the backend credits (or not) the player, and comunicates to the client.

-This is just a stub, we need to elaborate on meetings.
+x This is just a stub, we need to elaborate on meetings.

-la integración con un solo SDK que hace de puente el cliente se comunica con el proveedor y pide un video, el preveedor avisa cuando el cliente terminó de ver, se comunica con el backend, 2 endpoints, success y error success le acredito las ganancias que manda el proveedor y mando evento
+x la integración con un solo SDK que hace de puente el cliente se comunica con el proveedor y pide un video, el preveedor avisa cuando el cliente terminó de ver, se comunica con el backend, 2 endpoints, success y error success le acredito las ganancias que manda el proveedor y mando evento